core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 A 'leaf' MUST be encoded accordingly to its datatype using one of the encoding rules specified in {{data-types-mapping}}.

-The following examples shows the encoding of a 'hostname' leaf using a SID or a name.
+The following examples show the encoding of a 'hostname' leaf using a SID or a name.

 Definition example from [RFC7317]: